ErikOnBike/CodeParadise/README.md

   load.
 ```

-Depending on your image version it should also load the ClientEnvironment.
-If you run on a Pharo 8 environment, it should load the "pharo8" branch and otherwise just the "main" branch.
+Depending on your image version it should also load the [ClientEnvironment](https://github.com/ErikOnBike/CP-ClientEnvironment).
+If you run on a Pharo 8 environment, it should load the "pharo8" branch and otherwise just the "master" branch.

 ### Start HTTP and WebSocket Server

 Thanks to [Tim](https://github.com/macta) there is a menu 'Paradise' now in Pharo's menubar which allows starting the environment.
 First select 'Reset' from the 'Paradise' menu and then open one of the existing applications through 'Open'.
-Some more explanation follows for [manually starting and stopping servers](#manually) and applications.
+Some more explanation follows below for [manually starting and stopping servers](#manually) and applications.

 ### Start your browsers